Overview

 Research students are encouraged to play a full and active role in relation to the wide range of research activities undertaken within the School.
 There are many resources available including:

-- access to the PG Researcher Development Programme; office accommodation with access to computing facilities and support to attend conferences for full-time students; and, a range of lectures and workshops on key aspects of writing a doctoral thesis.
+- access to the PG Researcher Development Programme; access to computing facilities and support to attend conferences for full-time students; and, a range of lectures and workshops on key aspects of writing a doctoral thesis.

 Course content